Written by: Amanda Levison, M.S., LMHC, LPC, CCBT

 Deep breathing exercises are one of the simplest and most widely practiced techniques for anxiety management.
 Whether you were assisted by a friend or a professional many times the first response when someone is feeling anxious is to take a deep breath.
 Engaging in deep, slow, intentional breaths helps activate the body's relaxation response, signaling the mind to calm down.

 Mindfulness-based treatments have been shown to reduce anxiety and depression.
 There's also evidence that mindfulness can lower blood pressure and improve your sleep.
 It may even help people cope with pain.
 Mindfulness involves focusing on the present moment without judgment.
 By paying attention to the here and now, individuals can reduce anxious thoughts and promote a sense of inner peace.
-Many people believe that mindfulness and even mindfulness meditation promote awareness that can lead to a person pinpointing the areas that cause them to feel anxiety as well as many other issues caused by stress-related symptoms.
+Many people believe that mindfulness and even mindfulness meditation promote awareness, which can help identify stress-related symptoms and pinpoint the root causes of anxiety.
+This stress management technique offers a practical approach to understanding how stress affects the body and mind, helping individuals take proactive steps to manage their emotions.

 3-3-3 Rule for Anxiety Exercise